-Director - Non-executive (Appointed 27th August 2012) BSc & MBA from Melbourne University Over 45 years' experience in biotechnology spanning technical, commercial and financial areas.
+Graeme Kaufman Director - Non-executive (Appointed 27th August 2012) Qualifications BSc & MBA from Melbourne University Experience Over 45 years' experience in biotechnology spanning technical, commercial and financial areas.
 Having worked for 34 years at CSL Limited, Australia's largest biopharmaceutical company, he held senior positions including Production Director, General Manager Finance and General Manager Biosciences.
-Options: 1,000,000 (Expiry: 1 June 2014, exercisable at \$0.05 each) directly held.
-Chairman of the Audit Committee and member of the Remuneration and Nomination Committee. - Bionomics Ltd and IDT Australia Ltd Director - Non-executive (Appointed 19th September 2012) Chemical Engineering and Science Degrees from University of New South Wales Martin Rogers is the former CEO and current non-executive director of Prima BioMed Ltd. He has a depth of experience in incubating companies and publicly listed organisations.
+Interest in Shares and Options Options: 1,000,000 (Expiry: 1 June 2014, exercisable at \$0.05 each) directly held.
+Special Responsibilities Chairman of the Audit Committee and member of the Remuneration and Nomination Committee.
+Directorships held in other listed entities during the three years prior to the current year Bionomics Ltd and IDT Australia Ltd Martin Rogers Director - Non-executive (Appointed 19th September 2012) Qualifications Chemical Engineering and Science Degrees from University of New South Wales Experience Martin Rogers is the former CEO and current non-executive director of Prima BioMed Ltd. He has a depth of experience in incubating companies and publicly listed organisations.
 Mr Rogers has experience in all aspects of financial, strategic and operational management and has raised over \$100m in equity.
-Shares: 5,155,700 shares indirectly held.
-Options: 44,000,000 (Expiry: 23 October 2016, exercisable at \$0.034 each) indirectly held Member of the Audit Committee and member of the Remuneration Committee - Consegna Limited, Prima BioMed Ltd and OncoSil Medical Limited Company Secretary (Appointed 16 July 2013) - Bachelor of commerce and law from University of New South Wales Jillian has worked as a corporate lawyer for more than 15 years in mid and top tier Australian law firms.
-During this time she has provided Corporations Act and ASX Listing Rule advice to many ASX listed companies including advice on related party transactions, capital raising requirements, and meeting continuous disclosure requirements. - Nil - Nil the current year entities during the three years prior to
+Interest in Shares and Options Shares: 5,155,700 shares indirectly held.
+Options: 44,000,000 (Expiry: 23 October 2016, exercisable at \$0.034 each) indirectly held Special Responsibilities Member of the Audit Committee and member of the Remuneration Committee Directorships held in other listed entities during the three years prior to the current year Consegna Limited, Prima BioMed Ltd and OncoSil Medical Limited Jillian McGregor Company Secretary (Appointed 16 July 2013) Qualifications Bachelor of commerce and law from University of New South Wales Experience Jillian has worked as a corporate lawyer for more than 15 years in mid and top tier Australian law firms.
+During this time she has provided Corporations Act and ASX Listing Rule advice to many ASX listed companies including advice on related party transactions, capital raising requirements, and meeting continuous disclosure requirements.
+Interest in Shares and Options - Nil Special Responsibilities - Nil Directorships held in other listed entities during the three years prior to the current year - Nil